DataDog/dd-trace-py/ddtrace/internal/datadog/profiling/dd_wrapper/dd_wrapper.md

 # dd_wrapper

 This is experimental code that uses libdatadog for the collection and propagation of profiling data.
-In theory this should just be a thin wrapper, but in practice some more state management.
+In theory this should just be a thin wrapper, but in practice handling the edge-cases (threads+forks) around even a thin wrapper requires some amount of state management.

 ## Historical context